a20351766/udo.1.4.0/docs/source/operations_service.rst

 Metrics
 -------

-Some components of the Fabric peer and orderer expose metrics that can help provide insight into the behavior of the system.
+Some components of the UDO peer and orderer expose metrics that can help provide insight into the behavior of the system.
 Operators and administrators can use this information to better understand how the system is performing over time.